WP All Import Add-On for The Events Calendar

 When you start exporting the data from the source site, make sure that you “lock” the data so that there are no more changes when you are midway through the export.
 Otherwise, the data can be corrupted after migration.

-The order of the import
+The order of importing data

 The different post types of The Events Calendar and Event Tickets plugins (more details in the next paragraph) are linked together in a certain way.
-This is why it’s really important that the different post types are imported in a certain order.
+This is why it’s really important that the different post types are imported in a specific order.
 Otherwise, they cannot be re-linked during the import, and the migration will not be successful.

 Here is the order in which the post types have to be imported.
 Of course, if you are not migrating a certain post type, you can skip that.